Shoes with a cuff that goes below the ankle. See low-cut hiking shoes.

 The hard shell design of the outer, which includes a tongue, is accompanied with metal lacing hardware which combines hooks and D-rings for a secure lace-up closure.
 It is also reinforced from the toes to the back of the heel for utmost protection.

-The lining of the inner boot is made up of Thinsulate and Velveteen to render insulation and promote comfort.
+The lining of the inner cleat is made up of Thinsulate and Velveteen to render insulation and promote comfort.
 Thinsulate , a lining manufactured by 3M, has microfibers that trap air and block heat loss while allowing moisture to escape.
 Its thin and lightweight composition is less bulky and promotes freedom of movement.
 Velveteen has a smooth back and is usually made of cotton.
 It resembles velvet but doesn’t drape as easily.

-As part of the Asoframe technology, this mountaineering boot has a microporous rubber inserted at the heel for shock absorption.
+As part of the Asoframe technology, this mountaineering cleat has a microporous rubber inserted at the heel for shock absorption.
 Likewise, it includes a toe box structure to protect the toes from jamming and pinching.